quchen/articles/README.md

   rules for list-based functions, works.
 - [cont_monad.md][cont] is my shot at explaining the `Cont` Monad.
 - [crazy_io.md][crazy-io] shows some examples of lazy IO pitfalls in Haskell.
+- [fix.md][fix] is a tutorial on what `fix`, Haskell's version of the fixed point combinator, does and how it can be used.
 - [fbut.md][fbut] is a list of **F**requently **B**rought **U**p **T**opics in
   Freenode's #haskell channel for easy reference.
 It's like an FAQ, except that the "F" stands for "frequently" instead of "someone thought this may be worth